 By applying this process to all of your research, or at least those facts that are in question, you can help ensure that the family tree you hope to share with your descendants is as accurate as possible.

-Janet Meydam is a freelance writer who has over 40 years of experience in genealogy as a hobby.
+By Janet Meydam.
+Janet is a freelance writer who has over 40 years of experience in genealogy as a hobby.
 Her knowledge includes researching many different records from the United States, Germany and Poland.